leahriffell/photo_repo_api/README.md

 I could have created a monolith app without the need for a separate front-end but I thought that displaying my API development skills would be more relevant to a backend engineering position.

 I consumed 2 RESTful APIs and exposed a GraphQL endpoint with several queries and mutations.
+For file upload I utilized Active Storage and am using [Cloudinary](https://cloudinary.com/) for image hosting.

 ## Local Setup
 - Versions